San Dionisio, Parañaque: Transportation

 San Dionisio's transportation network consists of two national primary roads, one national secondary road and one expressway as of 2017.
 The Manila–Cavite Expressway and Elpidio Quirino Avenue provide north–south connectivity, with the latter traversing the barangay's old section and the Kabihasnan commercial row along Victor Medina Street.
 The barangay's main east–west corridor is Dr. Santos Avenue which links its old section with the bigger commercial developments in its eastern sector, including the SM City Sucat shopping mall.
 In a bend of the avenue north of Victor Medina Streets starts Ninoy Aquino Avenue, a national secondary road that links the barangay to Ninoy Aquino International Airport as well as the popular Dampa, a collection of stalls and restaurants near the boundary with La Huerta that sell and cook fresh and locally-caught seafood.
 A recent addition to the barangay's road network is the south extension of C-5 Road which opened a large tract of former idle lands south of the international airport in San Dionisio to vertical commercial and residential developments in 2007.

-When the Manila Light Rail Transit System Line 1 is extended to Cavite, it will have a station in San Dionisio located on the intersection of C-5 Extension and Dr. Santos Avenue.
+The Dr. Santos station of the LRT-1 which opened in 2024, serves San Dionisio.
+The station is located at the intersection of C-5 Extension and Dr. Santos Avenue.
 The C-5 Southlink Expressway will also cut across the barangay parallel to the existing C-5 Road towards an interchange with the Manila–Cavite Expressway.